Ammara-Haroon/API-Search-Engine/README.md

 ### Design and Styling:

-Implemeneted as single page application that used different styling options for when the user first lands on the page and when search results are displayed.
+Implemented as single page application that used different styling options for when the user first lands on the page and when search results are displayed.
 When search results are displayed the header moves to the top of the page.

 #### Landing Page